Len Bracken Bio

 * La Chambre de commerce et d’industrie de région Paris Ile-de-France.

-‡ The United States backed out of the agreement in early 2017—it was agreed to again, with minor changes, by the other TPP members as the Comprehensive and Progressive Agreement for Transpacific Partnership (CPTPP), and it initially entered into force in late 2018.
+‡ The United States backed out of the agreement in early 2017—it was agreed to again, with minor changes, by the other TPP members as the Comprehensive and Progressive Agreement for Transpacific Partnership (CPTPP).
+It initially entered into force in late 2018.

 § The band Access Five recorded two cassettes, the second of which, Twilight of Humanity (1999), was played in its entirety on two radio stations in New York City.
 The song “Solar Economics” was played on an FM radio station in Amsterdam and portions of the second cassette were played on Radio Vilnius in Lithuania.
 The entire cassette was posted on RealAudio, garnering roughly 30,000 listeners per month for several years.